March 31st, 2009

 If it does become a little dry, you could add some more ink, or just start all over again with some fresh, moist baby wipes.

 A SPECIAL BLOGGER

-Aihara Ramintessah Sanchez of The Gallery in Japan did me the honour of asking me to be her Guest Artist for this week!
+Aihara Ramintessah Sanchez, a wonderful crafter, did me the honour of asking me to be her Guest Artist for this week!
 Tessah seeks out a new person each week to showcase their paper crafts.
 Her blog is one I have put on my list to watch :)

 Thank you for your support, Tessah, and I wish you every success with The Gallery!

 For this issue of Paper Twists 2 I have found you an online store that has 18 pages of sale items!
 Lynnie (the store owner) says all sorts of things have to go and sends this message:

 "I want it all gone so for the next 4 days I am having a 30% off all SALE items in the store.
 Spend $30.00 or more in the sale items category and get 30% off the already marked down items!